chinapedia/wikipedia.abstract.en/Page/Northwest_Passage.md

 René-Robert Cavelier, Sieur de La Salle built the sailing ship, , in his quest to find the Northwest Passage via the upper Great Lakes. _Le Griffon_ disappeared in 1679 on the return trip of her maiden voyage.[45]
 In the spring of 1682, La Salle made his famous voyage down the Mississippi River to the Gulf of Mexico.
 La Salle led an expedition from France in 1684 to establish a French colony on the Gulf of Mexico.
 He was murdered by his followers in 1687.[46]

-Voyage_à_la_baye_de_Hudson,_fait_en_1746_et_1747.jpg Henry Ellis, born in Ireland, was part of a company aiming to discover the Northwest Passage in May 1746.
+Henry Ellis, born in Ireland, was part of a company aiming to discover the Northwest Passage in May 1746.
 After the difficult extinction of a fire on board the ship, he sailed to Greenland, where he traded goods with the Inuit peoples on July 8, 1746.
 He crossed to the town of Fort Nelson and spent the summer on the Hayes River.
 He renewed his efforts in June 1747, without success, before returning to England.

 In 1772, Samuel Hearne travelled overland northwest from Hudson Bay to the Arctic Ocean, thereby proving that there was no strait connecting Hudson Bay to the Pacific Ocean.

 Northern Pacific

-1765 globe by Guillaume Delisle, showing a fictional Northwest Passage.|left|thumbnail Most Northwest Passage expeditions originated in Europe or on the east coast of North America, seeking to traverse the Passage in the westbound direction.
+Most Northwest Passage expeditions originated in Europe or on the east coast of North America, seeking to traverse the Passage in the westbound direction.
 Some progress was made in exploring the western reaches of the imagined passage.

 In 1728 Vitus Bering, a Danish Navy officer in Russian service, used the strait first discovered by Semyon Dezhnyov in 1648 but later accredited to and named after Bering (the Bering Strait).
 He concluded that North America and Russia were separate land masses by sailing between them.
 In 1741 with Lieutenant Aleksei Chirikov, he explored seeking further lands beyond Siberia.
 While they were separated, Chirikov discovered several of the Aleutian Islands while Bering charted the Alaskan region.
 His ship was wrecked off the Kamchatka Peninsula, as many of his crew were disabled by scurvy.